 b.
 Utility bills

 As SoHo, SoVo or SoFo are commercial properties, the utility bills, commercial assessments, and quit rent are higher than residential units.
 Take your electricity bill, for example, Tenaga Nasional Berhad (TNB) charges RM 21.80 for the first 200 kWh per month, but commercial properties pay 43.5 sen/kWH for the first 200 kWh (1 -200 kWh) monthly or RM 87 for 200 kWh of use.
-Take note that TNB and Indah Water Konsortium utility bills for some SoHo units can be converted from commercial rates to residential rates, but this is on a case-by-case basis.
+Take note that TNB and Indah Water Konsortium utility bills for some SoHo house can be converted from commercial rates to residential rates, but this is on a case-by-case basis.
 You will have to apply individually or as part of a joint management body (JMB) or management corporation (MC).

 c.
 Is SoHo under HDA?

+Yes, SoHo units are protected by HDA because they have the element of residential property.
 While you do sign a sales and purchase agreement for SoHo units, it’s not the same case for SoFo and SoVo units as they aren’t regulated under the Housing Development (Control and Licensing) Act 1966 (HDA).

 Instead, you will sign a non-standard sales and purchase agreement with the property developer, drafted by the developer’s lawyer which is not regulated by the HDA.
 Check the clauses in this non-standard sales and purchase agreement before signing it, as any dispute relating to your new SoFo and SoVo unit must be settled in court based on this agreement.